-CAN I PREPARE LEMON HERB CHICKEN AHEAD OF TIME?
+CAN I PREPARE LEMON BASIL CHICKEN AHEAD OF TIME?

 Yes, please do!
-Since this Lemon Herb Chicken is made by marinating, time is required for the chicken to soak up all the flavors.
-Also, you can have a container of marinated and cooked chicken in the fridge for up to four days that you can warm up or serve cold on a salad, sandwich, wraps etc.
+Since this Lemon Basil Chicken is made by marinating, time is required for the chicken to soak up all the flavors.
+Also, you can have a container of cooked chicken in the fridge for up to four days that you can warm up or serve cold on a salad, sandwich, wraps etc.